Submit our quick form and get quotes now!

 ICF exterior walls consist of two pieces of foam with concrete poured between them.
 This type of wall is quickly growing as one of the most widely popular, and this is mainly due to its strength as well as its energy efficiency.
 Since this method is so highly rated, many contractors are experimenting with it.

 5- OVE Framing

-Lastly, this is an exterior wall building technique that is fairly new and requires a special skill set to complete.
-Essential OVE or Optimum Value Engineering practices a way to maximize material usage while still working towards meeting stringent code and structural regulations and requirements.
+Lastly, this is an exterior wall-building technique that is fairly new and requires a special skill set to complete.
+Essential OVE or Optimum Value Engineering practices are a way to maximize material usage while still working towards meeting stringent code and structural regulations and requirements.

 When it comes to the ins and outs of owning a home, the roof may be last on the list of things we put time and attention into.
 Of course, the roof is a fundamental aspect of any well-maintained home, and its longevity will greatly affect the life of your house overall.
 Ventilation is a key part of maintaining a roof, so if you hadn’t considered roof vents before this moment, now is as good a time as any.

 For many homeowners, the hardest part of starting a home renovation project is finding a reliable contractor to carry out the job.
 So, if you're wondering how you can locate the best tradesperson for the job, then you've come to the right place!
 For homeowners that are looking for a quick and cheap home renovation experience, it's likely you're going to get what you pay for.

 Are you one of those people who tend to be nostalgic for past eras and not too fond of modern decors?
 If polka dots, bright colours and geometric forms are all things you like, maybe it's time to give your home a little retro makeover!
 Here are some examples that could inspire you!

 RenoQuotes.com • 07 Nov 2023